vsheahan/hashtraceai/README.md

   Confirms that deployed models match the validated and approved versions using strong file-level hashing and signature verification.

 - **Clause 8.3 – Operational planning and control**
-  Integrates into CI/CD pipelines to enforce provenance and integrity checks for models sourced internally or from third parties (e.g., Hugging Face).
+  Integrates into CI/CD pipelines to enforce provenance and integrity checks for models sourced internally or from third parties (e.g., Hugging Face, MLflow).

 > **Disclaimer:** While HashTraceAI aligns with ISO 42001 principles, its use alone does not ensure compliance.
 Organizations should evaluate it as part of a broader AI management and risk governance program.